nbq1928/UofG-dissertation/README.md

 **Description**

 The following R codes were employed for the analysis of the UK Biobank dataset, conducted as part of the dissertation requirements for the Master of Public Health (MPH) program at the University of Glasgow, UK

 **How to run**
 - Clone this repository to your local machine
-- Using the data set which comes as a csv file
+- Using the data set which comes as a CSV file
-- Import the file into R studio using the code with the pathname of the file (replace "/Users/chinonsondukauba/Desktop/UofG/CSV BHI manual' with pathname).
+- Import the file into R studio using the code with the file's pathname (replace "/Users/chinonsondukauba/Desktop/UofG/CSV BHI manual' with pathname).
 - Run the codes provided.

 **Required packages**

 - foreign
 - haven
 - tidyr